About Wilder Waters Community

 We were all physically, emotionally, and spiritually sick of living in opposition to our ancestors, living without community.
-That's why we (Arthur, Samara, Sara, and Tom) began Terra Village on 150+ acres of forest here in central Maine.
+That's why we (Arthur, Samara, Sara, and Willa) began Terra Village on 150+ acres of forest here in central Maine.
 We are a small tribe of people who wish to disengage, to the extent possible, with the stress, lack of empathy, and ego-centric living presented by the dominant society.
 We feel best when outdoors and sharing real living experiences with our community members.
 While there is much to be sorrowful for, we are happy, vibrant, and have a strong positive outlook for our living here in the mountains of western Maine.
 We want to add your name, as a person who shares our outlook, to the list of community members below.

-Currently, there is the original solar-powered house where Arthur, Samara, and Tom live and this is where we do most of our social gathering, group meals, and food processing.
+Currently, there is the original solar-powered house where Arthur, Samara, and Willa live and this is where we do most of our social gathering, group meals, and food processing.
 It's wintertime here, so lately we've been cracking acorns open, bottling mead, crushing and drying rose hips, and discussing how to create community.
 Down the dirt driveway and next to the brook, Sara lives in a small cabin.
 Surrounding the main house and cabin is mostly forest and there are a few spaces where small living structures can be built.
 We will cluster our homes so they are close enough to not fragment the landscape but far enough to feel a sense of privacy as we adjust to communal living.

 Samara Leavitt Haines